acorderob/sd-webui-prompt-postprocessor/README.md

 Then, if that option is chosen this extension will process it later and move that part to the negative prompt.

+## Configuration

+The extension settings allow you to change the format of the tag in case there is some incompatibility with another extension.

+You can also specify the separator added to the negative prompt which by default is ", ".

+By default it ignores repeated content and also tries to clean up the prompt after removing the tags, but these can also be changed in the settings.